 The Faculty has an active Graduate and Research Program.
-Students from around the world are enrolled in MA, MSc and PhD thesis programs, and non-thesis MA, MF and combined MA/MBA and MF/MBA programs.
-We are also actively involved in international research initiatives with many other countries in Asia, Africa, and South America.
+Our Faculty is the second most research-intensive Faculty at the U of A in terms of research funding per professor.
+Graduate students from around the world are enrolled in MA, MSc and PhD thesis programs, and non-thesis MA, MF and combined MA/MBA and MF/MBA programs.
+We are also actively involved in international research initiatives with many other countries in Asia, Africa, Europe and South America.